iamvery/docs/data_binding/binding_api.md

 ---
 name: View Binding API
+desc: The Pakyow view binding API.
 ---

-Pakyow defines several methods useful when binding data to a view.
+Pakyow defines several useful methods for binding data to a view.

 ## for